unstoppabledomains/resolution-browser-extension/README.md

 1. Select a sign in option
    1. Existing users may enter their user name and password
    1. New users may create a new account
+1. Manage wallet
+   1. Send / receive crypto by navigating to the desired blockchain asset
+   1. Update wallet settings using the "Settings" menu option
+      1. Compatibility mode - emulates MetaMask
+      1. Connections
+1. Interact with blockchain applications
+   1. The extension will automatically popup when a blockchain application requests to interact with your wallet.
+For example, the extension may popup for the following application scenarios:
+      1. Connection requests
+      1. Permission requests
+      1. Message signatures
+      1. Transaction approvals
+   1. Wallet operations only proceed with your approval
+1. Decentralized browsing
+   1. Type in a blockchain domain (like matt.crypto) in the browser URL field
+   1. You will be redirected to the IPFS gateway with the domain’s IPFS hash record

 ## Frequently Asked Questions (FAQ)